WintrCat/civchess/readme.md

 A civilisations / MMO game that takes place on a vast Chess board.
 Players are Kings and will be able to capture other players to deal damage.
 You will also be able claim territory, build structures, and invade others.

-> [!NOTE]
-> My code is public, though I am working on this privately at the moment; I may not respond to PRs.

 ## Local Deployment

 ### Prerequisites